Erasmus of Formia: Veneration and patronage

-Erasmus may have become the patron of sailors because he is said to have continued preaching even after a thunderbolt struck the ground beside him.
+Erasmus may have become the patron saint of sailors because he is said to have continued preaching even after a thunderbolt struck the ground beside him.
 This prompted sailors, who were in danger from sudden storms and lightning, to claim his prayers.
 The electrical discharges at the mastheads of ships were read as a sign of his protection and came to be called "Saint Elmo's Fire".

 Pope Gregory the Great recorded in the 6th century that the relics of Erasmus were preserved in the cathedral of Formia.
 When the old Formiae was razed by the Saracens in 842, the cult of Erasmus was moved to Gaeta.
 He is currently the patron of Gaeta, Santeramo in Colle and Formia.

 There is an altar to Erasmus in the north transept of St. Peter's Basilica.
 A copy of Nicolas Poussin's Martyrdom of St Erasmus serves as the altarpiece.

+The skull of St. Erasmus, venerated as a relic, is purported to be in St. Peter's Church in Munich, Germany and some parts of his body are around in Europe.

 Besides his patronage of mariners, Erasmus is invoked against colic in children, abdominal pain, intestinal ailments and diseases, cramps and the pain of women in labour, as well as cattle pests.